garfix/nli-go/doc/manual/knowledge-engineer/ontology.md

 The relations should model the way users think about the domain.

 Each relation has a predicate and some arguments.
 The arguments are slots for entities and you need to specify their types.
-This is done in predicates.relation:
+This is done in argument-sort.relation:

     write(person, work)